TACC/benchpro/README.md

 ## Gettiing Started

 The following steps should produce a working installation of LAMMPS.
 Tested on Stampede2 and Frontera.

+Download and setup env:
 ```
 git clone https://gitlab.tacc.utexas.edu/mcawood/bench-framework
 cd bench-framework
 source load_env.sh
 ```
-Show list of applications available to install
+Show list of applications available to install:
 ```
 benchtool --avail
 ```
-Install a new application
+Install a new application:
 ```
 benchtool --install lammps
 ```
-Show list of applications currently installed
+Show list of applications currently installed:
 ```
 benchtool --installed
 ```